 Assumptions

-1. Initial Activities - The first passes of the activities are based on the foundational material references.
+1. Initial Activity diagrams - The first passes of the activity diagrams associated witn the use cases are based on the foundational material references.
 The intent is to capture what is described in these foundational artifacts as a starting point and to use a review process to refine and enhance their content based on industry expertise.
 Therefore this initial passes represents a "stake in the ground" that we can measure from and are a synthesis of the material from this foundational material and other common knowledge.
 The reviews will provide the mechanism to hone them into the most current practices across the industry.
 2. Context Assumptions - a.
 The workflow use cases defined are intended to be used on large complex systems supported by large geographically diverse development teams.
 With smaller and simpler systems some of the use cases or use case behavior may not be needed. b.
 The workflow use cases are described assuming a model-based approach will ultimately be used to develop a system.
 However, many of the use cases are not dependent on using model-based techniques, since they are the very same use cases System Engineers have been using before model-based techniques were available.
 3. What vs. Who - Activity diagrams are used to capture the Systems Engineering workflow behaviors.
 The first passes of these activities may not have swimlanes.
 The focus on these initial activities will be to discovery "what" needs to be done, not "who" does it.
 Therefore, this is to be interpreted that the actions can be performed by the actors, the SE Development System or both.
 Later revisions may add swimlanes.
 At that point the swimlanes will delineate what actions are performed by the actors, the SE Development System or parts of the SE Development System.

 Context

 The diagram below defines a typical Product Domain structure.
 Within this domain is the SE Development System.
 Systems Engineering Development System (SEDS) is the context for the Systems Engineering Workflow Use Cases.
 It is the system used to provide an integrated environment of tools and capabilities required to perform Systems Engineering activities and tasks.
 This includes the environment to support system requirements flowdown, design, analysis, verification, validation activities.
 The SEDS provides interfaces to external domains such as the software, mechanical, electrical engineering domains and interfaces to manufacturing, support and product management domains.